The Cheese Grater: UCL Graters

 Members of the Cheese Grater Magazine Society founded the UCL Graters sketch comedy group in 2011.
 As the magazine was founded due to dissatisfaction with UCL's student media, so the UCL Graters were created due to dissatisfaction with UCL's student comedy scene.
 The group's cast changes yearly, tending to focus on darker and more absurd humour than UCL's Comedy Club and the MDs Comedy Revue.
-The group is run by the society's Show Coordinator, who directs the group in writing and performing their own material at shows in UCL and around London.

-The Graters reached the semi-finals of the Leicester Square Theatre Sketch-Off in 2016, and were described as "exemplary" by the Wee Review for their 2017 Fringe show.
+The group is run by the society's Show Coordinators, who direct the group in writing and performing their own material at shows in UCL and around London..
+As of September 2025, this is Robin Elfsberg and Carla Rodrigues.
+The Graters were described as "exemplary" by the Wee Review for their 2017 Fringe show.

-The Graters have performed at the Edinburgh Fringe Festival every year since their founding at various venues, including the Underbelly and Just the Tonic.
-The Fringe was cancelled in 2020 due to the COVID-19 pandemic, but the Graters returned to Edinburgh in 2021.
-The Graters continued their fringe visits in 2022 and 2023.
+The Graters have performed at the Edinburgh Fringe Festival since 2011 at various venues, including the Underbelly and Just the Tonic.